HOME

 An interesting note.
 When Larry Dimarzio came around in the 70's he got very popular, very fast.
 Not a matter of opinion but verifiable history.
 What does this tell you?
 It tells me many players were eager to replace something they were not quite happy with.
 Of course, people are always looking for greener grass so it doesn't mean stock pickups were bad.
 But there were short comings to stock PU's in may cases that people were eager to change.
 Rock guys for instance had a definite need for a hotter wind.
 Many sounds of the 70's sure as heck are not coming from stock pickups.
 Enter the 80's and oh boy.

-I don't think there is much difference in quality from the 50's to today.
+II don't think there is much difference in quality from the 50's to today.
 Today with have so much more technology and study at out fingertips.
 The success stories of the 50's such as the PAF were an accident really.
 I have had customers chase PAF after PAF looking for that tone in their head.
 The problem is that tone in their head has nothing to do with the PAF.
 They digested the legend and made the connection in their mind.

-Pickups do make a big difference in sound.
+Pickups make a big difference in sound.
 What it boils down to in my opinion is this.
 A maker who has plenty experience will know how to tailor a pickup for a tone.
 What might work in a maple guitar might not work well for mahogany etc. I believe the best way to get a sound is to tell a good maker what type of guitar you want to use and name some songs with the tone you like.
 That's the shortest distance to getting the tone you are after.
 Chasing a myth about what Billy Gibbons or anyone used circa whatever ... that kind of thing is full of unknowns.
 Eddie Van Halen for instance told so many stories about his gear it took until now for computers to be able to index it all.
 People were running to Eddies buddy, Jose, to get their Marshalls modded.
 Decades later Eddie admits his amps were stock and he made up the Jose mod story to get his buddy some business.
 No one knows what was in any stars guitar but their guitar tech at the time.
 Often times the players themselves don't know.
 When a pickup goes bad on the road do you think Clapton gets out the soldering iron?
 He might at home but on the road when something goes wrong who knows what pickup gets put where and if he likes it - he might cut the next album with it and a legend is born.
 Meanwhile that Dimarzio you scoff at might be the very pickup that made that sound in your head.